 In our age of the Internet and social media, it is all too easy to develop a condescending attitude towards more traditional advertising media.
-Nevertheless, studies show that such things as newspaper ads, brochure printing and flyers can still be effective when properly used.
+Nevertheless, studies show that such things as newspaper ads, brochure printing, and flyers can still be effective when properly used.
 Flyers and brochures, for example, are especially useful when you need to cover a particular area – and it is much cheaper than you may have been led to believe.

 4. Online Publications

 One of the most cost-effective methods of online advertising is to submit articles on the topics of potential interest for your current and potential clients to reputable websites.
-In return for your content, if it is of sufficient quality, the resource will place a couple of back links to your website.
-As a result, it will not only draw traffic to your site, but also help you to establish yourself as a professional in your chosen field.
-Just make sure to prefer quality over quantity, otherwise it may come back to bite you later.
+In return for your content, if it is of sufficient quality, the resource will place a couple of backlinks to your website.
+As a result, it will not only draw traffic to your site but also help you to establish yourself as a professional in your chosen field.
+Just make sure to prefer quality over quantity, otherwise, it may come back to bite you later.

 5. Add Some Personality

 It pays to be different from the crowd, especially in highly competitive businesses.
-One way is to provide unique service, but if it is impossible, other methods work too.
+One way is to provide a unique service, but if it is impossible, other methods work too.
 For example, adding a personal touch by using photos of yourself and your employees on promotional materials.
 Statistics show that when clients perceive a business as people rather than a faceless mechanism, they tend to react better to its offers.

 6. Scarcity Marketing